-Office of Vocational Rehabilitation (OVR) will use innovation and expansion funds to support the following activities: To support the Statewide Council for Vocational Rehabilitation (SCVR), Kentucky's SRC, including all meeting expenses and expenses related to conducting an annual survey of consumer satisfaction (CSS); the Annual Report of the council; and the Comprehensive Statewide Needs Assessment (CSNA).
-Although the Statewide Independent Living Council (SILC) is now independent of the state and has established its own 501C (3) nonprofit, OVR will continue to provide annual funding in the amount of \$65,000.
-Effective July 14, 2022, legislation was passed that appoints the Department of Workforce Development, Office of Vocational Rehabilitation as the administrator of the Employment First initiative as well as the Employment First Council through KRS 151B.212.
-OVR will be providing funding for the activities of the Employment First Council.
+OVR will use innovation and expansion funds to support the following activities: To support the Statewide Council for Vocational Rehabilitation (SCVR), Kentucky's SRC, including all meeting expenses and expenses related to conducting an annual survey of consumer satisfaction (CSS); the Annual Report of the council; and the Comprehensive Statewide Needs Assessment (CSNA).
+Although the Statewide Independent Living Council (SIILC) is now independent of the state and has established its own 501C (3) nonprofit, OVR will continue to provide annual funding in the amount of \$65,000.
+Effective July 14, 2022, legislation was passed that appoints the Department of Workforce

+Development, Office of Vocational Rehabilitation as the administrator of the Employment First Imitative as well as the Employment First Council through KRS 151B.212.